Saturday, June 16, 2007

 F TROOP: THE COMPLETE SECOND SEASON (1966-67 WB/ABC-TV) Starring Forrest Tucker (Sgt.
 O'Rourke), Larry Storch (Agarn), Ken Berry (Captain Parmenter), Melody Patterson (Wrangler Jane), Frank de Kova (Wild Eagle), James Hampton (Dobbs), Don Diamond (Crazy Cat), Bob Steele (Duffy).
 Directed by Seymour Robbie, Hollingsworth Morse, Gene Nelson, Hal March.
 Produced by Herm Saunders.
 Executive Producer Hy Averback.

 New day.
 New time.
 New executive producer and producer.
 Several new writers and directors.
 Switch from black and white to color, from descriptive theme song to instrumental, from live action opening to caricatures by MAD magazine’s Mort Drucker.
-It was a startling number of changes in store for F TROOP’s second season, and unfortunately, there were more losses than gains in the opinion of this reviewer.
+It was a startling number of changes in store for F TROOP’s second season.
+Unfortunately, in the opinion of this reviewer.
 In a reverse of today’s corporate mantra, the show went from great to good.

 Perhaps a sophomore slump of sorts was inevitable given the quality of the classic first season.
-Even so, while Season Two still contains a number of terrific episodes, there’s also a lot of evidence suggesting way too much network tinkering.
+Even so, while Season Two still contains a number of terrific episodes, there’s also a lot of evidence suggesting way too much tinkering.

 ABC switched F TROOP from a Tuesday night slot opposite CBS’ long time killer THE RED SKELTON SHOW (F TROOP had been the first ABC show to survive against Skelton at 9 P.M.
 Tuesday in 8 seasons) to what seemed like a cushy Thursday night slot following BATMAN.
 But unfortunately the changes didn't stop there.

 Gone from the stellar first season were Executive Producer William T. Orr, the show's best director, Charles Rondeau, and perhaps most damaging of all, ace writers and co-creators Ed James and Seaman Jacobs.
 In addition, the show’s second best writing team, Stan Dreben and Howard Merrill, was reduced to a mere cameo (only two episodes), as was series co-creator Jim Barnett (one).
 Arthur Julian’s workload went up, to a whopping 16 of the 31 second season shows, and he was predictably tapped out, delivering several of the clunkers.